shenrique08/swipe-mini-project/README.md

 # Swipe Payments Landing Page

-A modern, responsive landing page for a payment processing platform called Swipe.
-This project was created as part of Colt Steele's HTML & CSS Bootcamp, showcasing frontend development techniques.
+A modern, fully responsive landing page for a fictional payment platform using HTML5, CSS3, and JavaScript.
+Implemented a dynamic hero section with a custom WebGL gradient animation.
+The design adapts seamlessly across mobile, tablet, and desktop devices, demonstrating advanced CSS layout techniques, including Flexbox and Grid.

 ## Features